Backbase/bitrise-step-sauce-espresso-test/README.md

 sauce:
   region: eu-central-1
 espresso:
-  app: $BITRISE_STEP_SOURCE_DIR/sauceapp-debug.apk #this apk is provided with this bitrise step, but you can pass your own appApk here if you need.
+  app: $BITRISE_STEP_SOURCE_DIR/sauceapp-debug.apk #this apk is provided with this bitrise step, and you are encouraged to use it, but you can pass your own appApk here if you need.
   testApp: $BITRISE_TEST_APK_PATH
 suites:
   - name: "default-test-suite"